kachinski/TODO/README.md

-# .htaccess is required before running this application
+# The .htaccess is required before running this application

 So сreate and fill it with the following content: